GEO3340 – Bachelor thesis in physical geography, geomatics and hydrology

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

-Exam attempts for this course are counted together with exam attempts in GEO3000 – Project Thesis in Geosciences.
+Exam attempts for this course are counted together with exam attempts in GEO3000 – Bachelor Thesis in Geosciences.
 The combined upper limit is three attempts.

 Special examination arrangements